 Result Details

 Test g/210L Time

 Air Blank 0.000 10:15:17

 Diagnostics Passed 10:15:53

 Air Blank 0.000 10:16:30

 Subject Sample 0.000 10:17:26

-1.28 Liters
+Breath Volume 1.28 Li 1.28 Liters

-Air Blank 0.000 10:18:10
+10:18:10

 Dry Cal Chk 0.083 10:18:32

-Air Blank 0.000 10:19:13
+0.000

 Diagnostics Passed 10:20:53

 Air Blank 0.000 10:21:30

 Subject Sample 10:24:40

-0.74 Liters
+Breath Volume 0.74 Liters

 Air Blank 0.000 10:25:19

-Insufficient Samp
+Insufficient Samp ole -

-did not provide a
+Insufficient Sampl le.
+Subject did not provide a

 sufficient sample within the time allotted.

-If an operator obtains a test result indicating an insufficient sample, they should re-instruct the subject and attempt a second test.
+If an operator obtains a test result indicating an insufficient sample, they may re-instruct the subject and attempt a second test.
 In the event that a second insufficient test result is obtained, the operator should seek to ascertain whether the cause of the insufficient sample was an intentional act of non-compliance or the result of a medical or physical limitation.
 The breath volume and breath profile printed on the report along with the operator's own observations can be used to assess the reasons for insufficiency.
-Failure to provide a sufficient sample may be considered a non-verbal refusal provided that no medical or physical limitation to the subject providing a sufficient sample exists.
+In many cases failure to provide a sufficient sample may be considered a non-verbal refusal; however, pursuant to Elliott v State (\$18A1204\$) officers should consider re-reading the Implied Consent Notice and requesting a blood test if they wish to introduce refusal evidence at trial.

 2. Refusal - According to O.C.G.A.
 40-5-67.1, a subject may refuse to submit to a chemical test of their breath.
 Should the subject verbally refuse to provide a sample after the pre-test information has been entered, the operator may select the refusal option from the instrument menu.
 This option will disappear once the subject starts blowing into the instrument.
 If the subject does not verbally refuse, but fails to provide a sufficient sample within the three minutes allotted for the test, an Insufficient Sample result will be produced.
 Under some circumstances, this may be considered a refusal.
-Information regarding how the subject failed to provide a sample can be documented in the additional comments section of the report.
+Information regarding how the subject failed to provide a sample can be documented in the additional comments section of the report; however, the operator should be mindful of the prohibition against introducing breath test refusal evidence at trial.
+If a subject provides one valid breath sample, but fails to provide second, O.C.G.A.
+40-6-392 provides that the single result can be used for accusation purposes.